 During her Diamond Jubilee year The Queen and other members of the Royal Family will makes visits to England, Scotland, Wales and Ireland to mark Her Majesty’s sixty years on the throne.
 The celebrations will centre around the long weekend beginning 2 June, ending on a special bank holiday on 5 June.
 The festivities will include a concert at Buckingham Palace, and river pageant on the Thames, the Big Jubilee Lunch and a Service of Thanksgiving at St Paul’s Cathedral.

-Her Majesty will be 86 on her next birthday, an age at which most people would have been retired for many years.
-And although she and Prince Philip will be handing some of their responsibilities on to younger members of the Royal Family, 2012 is set to be packed full of visits and celebrations.
+In 2016 Her Majesty celebrated her 90th birthday, an age at which most people would have been retired for many years.
+And although she and Prince Philip will be handing some of their responsibilities on to younger members of the Royal Family, she is still very much a ruling monarch.